-How do you connect two independently-designed AI platforms?
+How do you connect two independently-built AI platforms?

 The adapter pattern

 Each peer gets adapter functions.
-For RappterZoo, there are three:
+For a peer I’ll call Platform Z, three pure functions are typically enough:

 return [